Best China Sourcing company

 Amazon sellers or other online entrepreneurs utilize DDP delivery services.
 When they order from their suppliers, they request them to ship to their warehouses.
 The seller can arrange a combined service via air or sea freight services + UPS delivery to the Amazon warehouse of their choice.

-Chapter 4: Why Should You Use DDP?
+Chapter 4: Why Should You Use ddp shipping from China?

 If you still have second thoughts on using DDP, we have listed 4 top reasons you should try it.
 When you want to get out of responsibility for shipping your goods, this is a great solution.
 A DDP importer of record is a company that offers SAFE delivery duty paid shipping services.